AreaSendai

 CLOSED DAYS

-Sundays and holidays on Monday (Please see restaurant website for details and irregular closures)
+Sundays (Please see restaurant website for details and irregular closures)

 PHONE